BMW: Park some older 3-Series cars due to air bag danger

 Included are more than 116,000 BMW 3-Series cars from the 1999 to 2001 model years.
 About 8,000 definitely have faulty inflators and should be parked, BMW said.
 The rest can still be driven.

-In addition, certain Volkswagen, Honda, Toyota and Mitsubishi vehicles made from 1995 to 2000 also are being recalled, but information on which models was not available Wednesday.
+In addition, certain Audi, Honda, Toyota and Mitsubishi vehicles made from 1995 to 2000 also are being recalled, but information on which models was not available Wednesday.

-Unlike previous recalls, the non-azide inflators do not use volatile ammonium nitrate to fill the air bags in a crash.
+Unlike previous recalls, the Takata non-azide inflators do not use volatile ammonium nitrate to fill the air bags in a crash.
 But the air bag propellant can still deteriorate over time when exposed to moisture and explode too fast, blowing apart the inflator body.
 They also might not fully inflate to protect people in a crash.

 Takata says in government documents that it made about 4.5 million of the inflators worldwide but only a portion are still in use because the vehicles are so old.
 The faulty inflators have problems with insufficient seals.